tinaponting/protect-wordpress/README.md

 Love Kristina Sweden

 ***UPDATED FILES AND FOLDERS: ***
+- Updated: robots.txxt moved to: Single user.
+- Updated:htaccess1 for better security.
-Updated: Noway allowed-Do not see with hellodolly plugin, need for it work good! and How to change tou your favorite song:)
+- Updated: Noway allowed-Do not see with hellodolly plugin, need for it work good! and How to change tou your favorite song:)
 - Updated: htaccess1 more secure site:)
 - Updaeted: htaccess1, more secure:)
 - Updated: 240519, htaccess1 with the Latest, Ai, not here thanks!